 Our analysis of recent economic data reveals a clear pattern of a weakening economy:

-- Manufacturing slump: The sector has been in recession for six straight months, per the Institute for Supply Management.
+- Manufacturing slump: US factory activity shrank in October for an eighth straight month, per the Institute for Supply Management.
 Manufacturers cite deep uncertainty from shifting tariff policies as a major drag on business.

 This live FAQ will be continually updated to help clients track the key signals of an economic slowdown, recession, or even stagflation.
 We’ll take a closer look at how industries are positioning themselves to weather a potential downturn—and what strategies are emerging to build resilience amid mounting headwinds.